-- (i) An employee engaged on a casual basis shall be paid a daily fare or in lieu thereof an allowance which represents the cost of a "Single Trip All Times Zone" ticket on Adelaide's metropolitan bus, tram or train service as varied from time to time. - (ii) Where an employee ceases work after 8.30pm such employee shall be provided with transport to their home.
+- (i) An employee engaged on a casual basis shall be paid a daily fare or in lieu thereof an allowance which represents the cost of a "Single Trip All Times Zone" ticket on Adelaide's metropolitan bus, tram or train service as varied from time to time. - (ii) Where an employee ceases work after 8.30pm such employee shall be provided with transport to their home, as defined in the Catering Division's "Taxi Cabcharge and Parking Reimbursement Policy".